Skip to content

 How did we get here?

-Specifically, the 2006 Postal Reform Act limited price increases to a formula derived from the Consumer Price Index (CPI).
-Therefore, since 2006 (aside from a small increase due to the Great Recession) postal rates increased approximately at the rate of inflation (the CPI), predictable as to both amount and timing.
+The 2006 Postal Reform Act limited price increases to a formula derived from the Consumer Price Index (CPI).
+Therefore, since 2006, aside from a small increase due to the Great Recession, postal rates have increased approximately at the rate of inflation, predictable as to both amount and timing.

 Under the 2006 Act, the PRC was given the task of conducting a ten-year review of the law’s effectiveness.
-The PRC concluded USPS’s poor financial health was due to the CPI cap (as opposed to a lack of operational efficiency or control of costs).
-It therefore proposed a new formula, adopted in December 2020, which gave new ratemaking authority to USPS, permitting variable surcharges to be added to the CPI.
+The PRC concluded that USPS’s poor financial health was due to the CPI cap, as opposed to a lack of operational efficiency or cost control.
+Therefore, it proposed a new formula, adopted in December 2020, which gave USPS new rate-making authority, permitting variable surcharges to be added to the CPI.

 What can we do now?

 With this disappointing court decision, the focus moved to Capitol Hill.
 H.R.
-3076, the Postal Reform Act of 2022 was then working its way through the Senate — it had already passed the House in May 2021.
-There was a lukewarm reaction in the Senate to the entreaties by mailers to modify the bill to include pricing caps.
-On March 8, 2022, the Senate passed the House Bill (H.R.
-3076) without amendment.
-On April 6, 2022, President Biden signed the measure into law.
+3076, the Postal Reform Act of 2022, passed the House in May 2021 and was working its way through the Senate.
+In March 2022, the Senate passed the bill without amending it to include pricing caps, and in April 2022, President Biden signed the measure into law.

-While the legislation has several positive provisions, including moving the large postal retiree healthcare cost off the Postal Service and moving it to Medicare where most retiree healthcare costs reside, the legislation does NOT have any language limiting future postal rate increases.
+While the legislation has several positive provisions, including shifting the large postal retiree healthcare cost off the Postal Service and to Medicare, where most retiree healthcare costs reside, it does not contain any language limiting future postal rate increases.

 Read More…